boydm/truetype_metrics/README.md

 # TruetypeMetrics

-Parses a TrueType font and builds a `%FontMetrics{}` term that can be used in Scenic.
+Parses a TrueType font and builds a `%FontMetrics{}` term.

+Meant to be used the [FontMetrics](https://github.com/boydm/font_metrics) package, which is intended for use in Scenic, but doesn't require it.

 ## Installation